gamma-delta/petraspace/README.md

 > I can't figure out how to contact YuokiTani to ask.
 > If I am doing something wrong please let me know and I will replace the assets.

+And some miscellany:
+- `@o5mo` for the basic asteroid collector icon

 I'd also like to give Malcolm Riley a special shout-out for publishing tutorials on how to make Factorio-like assets, and for being really kind when I reached out to him.
 I would not have made any Blender assets if not for them.

 The rest of them I made myself.